Morgan-Griffiths/Udacity_control/Reacher_report.md

 Without advantages the agent solved Reacher in 1630-3k steps.
 With advantages the agent solved Reacher in 1560 steps.

+*Solving the Environment with advantages*
 ![Graph](/PPO_performance_advantages.png)

+*Solving the Environment with returns*
 ![Graph](/PPO_performance_returns.png)

 **batch non-continuity**